Last Updated on February 10, 2023

 And, I personally love it when being eco-friendly allows me to be lazy and avoid doing laundry.
 Talk about a win-win!

-2) Wash Less: When it comes to washing your clothes try to stretch washes.
+When it comes to washing your clothes, try to stretch washes.
 This is a great way to save water and keep your clothes lasting longer.

 Just because you’ve worn something once doesn’t make it dirty.
 If my clothes don’t smell, then I wear them… until they do smell.
 And, only then do I put them in the washing machine.

-After I’ve worn a shirt, I like to turn it inside out and spray it with this mixture, and hang it up in the open air like on the door frame of the closet.
+After I’ve worn a shirt, I like to turn it inside out, spray it with this mixture, and hang it up in the open air — like on the door frame of the closet.

-I don’t shove the piece back into my closet, I give it room to breath so air can circulate all around it.
+I don’t shove the piece back into my closet.
+I give it room to breathe so air can circulate all around it.

-The thing is often times you need a little bit of synthetic fibers to really maintain the integrity of a piece.
-All thread is synthetic, and then there’s often a bit of spandex or maybe poly to help clothing from pulling or stretching out of shape.
+The thing is, often times you need a few synthetic fibers to really maintain the integrity of a piece.
+Then, there’s often a bit of spandex or maybe poly to help prevent clothing from pulling or stretching out of shape.

-So, it’s always best to take a preventative measures by using something to catch microfibers.
+So, it’s always best to take preventative measures by using something to catch microfibers.

 There are several different options like the guppyfriend, microfiber ball, or a washing machine attachment.

 i don’t live near the ocean. am i really contributing to ocean pollution?